 Plus, nobody wants a white wall in the exact spot that children’s feet (and sticky fingers) are constantly touching.
 It looked dirty after just a few days of living here!

-I had been saving some leftover shiplap from our shiplap fireplace makeover that we did over a year and a half ago – we didn’t have much left but I kept insisting on saving it and even moving with it because I knew we’d find some use for it eventually.
+I had been saving some leftover shiplap from our shiplap fireplace makeover that we did over a year and a half ago.
+We didn’t have much left, but I kept insisting on saving it and even moving with it because I knew we’d find some use for it eventually.

 And goodness, I’m so glad we saved it!
+A shiplap kitchen island was exactly what this space needed.

 Easy DIY shiplap kitchen island

-3/4″ corner trim
+- 3/4″ corner trim

-Painter’s tape
+- Painter’s tape

-Wood putty
+- Wood putty

-Caulk
+- Caulk

-Paint (I used NYPD by Behr)
+- Paint (I used NYPD by Behr)

-Paintbrush
+- Paintbrush

-Foam Roller
+- Foam Roller

 TOOLS NEEDED:

-Nail gun (with 1 1/2″ nails)
+- Nail gun (with 1 1/2″ nails)

-Miter saw
+- Miter saw

-(Optional) Pin nailer
+- (Optional) Pin nailer

 You can plan out specific spots for the seams to be, or you can do what I did and just kind of randomly stagger them.
 I started with a board that went approximately 3/4 of the way down the island, then simply measured and filled in the rest of the row with a second board.
+On subsequent rows, I used scrap or alternated where the seams were.

 Start by measuring the length of your island at the bottom where you’ll be installing your first board.
 Walls aren’t always even or straight, so you’ll want to measure for each board individually.

-After you’ve cut the first board, it’s time to install it.
-Simply lay it on top of your baseboard and line the mitered edge up with the edge of the island.
+Place your shiplap board in place and line the mitered edge up with the edge of the island.
 Check to be sure it’s level before you nail it in place (I just used the level app on my phone – I find that it’s generally really accurate!) – if your floors are level, you should be fine.

 Grab your nail gun and nail the board into place.
 I like to put a nail every 8-12 inches along the top ridge of the board (where the next board will sit) so that most of the nails are hidden.
-Then, I add a second nail every 12-18 inches along the bottom to prevent the board from tilting at all. - Finish the first row
+Then, I add a second nail every 12-18 inches along the bottom to prevent the board from tilting at all.

 Once the front row is up, you can wrap the shiplap around the sides.
 My sides were only about 5″, so I only needed one piece per row.